dvsgvarma/Java-bitly/README.md

 # Java-bitly

+This project is like bitly but we is DB for url-mappings and req count

 Java Spring Boot, Mokito, RabbitMQ, Swagger, Docker and all in one short and sweet project

 ### Local RabbitMQ setup